 Some cases of PTSD might also require drug therapy for symptom management.
 No two cases of PTSD are identical, which means a mental health professional might recommend a completely custom treatment or combination of treatments to treat your symptoms.
-While your health care team helps you manage your PTSD, your legal team may be able to help you start building a solid compensation claim.
+While your health care team helps you manage your PTSD, an auto accident attorney in Los Angeles from our team can help you start building a solid compensation claim.

 Recouping the Costs of PTSD Treatment and Other Damages

 A personal injury claim might help you recoup the costs of treating the mental and emotional pain and suffering that often accompany PTSD and the physical injuries you sustain in a car accident.
 California Civil Code (CIV) §1431.2 may entitle you to the following recoverable damages after a car accident:

 - Accident-related loss of earnings